DEMON1A/VCS/README.md

 - Nodejs Insecure Unserlization That Leads To Code Injection.
 Based On ReGex.
 - Nodejs stringFinder Util That Could Be Used To Track functionsObjects.
 - Nodejs Inseucre Unserlization Detector On funcster Based On ReGex.
+- XML Parsing DoS Detector For Python Based On Both String Comparing and ReGex.

 ### Found VCS Helpful? :heartbeat:
 - Giving it a Star :star: will be great. and i will be really thankful for that. otherwise, you can support us via the sponser links on the repository to keep VCS working and **available to public** :heart: